 What Your Attorney Won't Tell You About the Money

-April 23, 2026
+April 23, 2026 · Updated May 26, 2026

-Your attorney is essential.
+You need an attorney.
 Let me say that clearly.
 If you’re going through a divorce, you need legal counsel.
 But there’s a gap that most people don’t see until it’s too late.

 Attorneys handle law.
 They negotiate terms, file motions, and represent you in court.
 That’s what they’re trained for.
 What they’re not trained for is building financial models, tracing retirement contributions, or calculating whether the settlement you’re about to sign will actually support the life you need to live five years from now.